rundel/icots10_test/README.md

 # icots10_test

+Colin Rundel - **2018/7/7**

-This is a test repository for the teaching data science workshop at ICOTS10
+This is a repository for the teaching data science workshop at ICOTS10.